ICTMCG/U-VAP/README.md

-conda env create -f environment.yaml conda activate UVAP cd U-VAP
+conda env create -f environment.yaml conda activate UVAP cd U-VAP mkdir pretrained_models mkdir pre_outputs mkdir outputs
 ```
 Then download pre-trained models like [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) under ```U-VAP/pretrained_models/```.
 The code for SDXL will be updated soon.

 ### Setup of GPT

 In our experiments, we utilize GPT-3.5-turbo to generate augmented descriptions.
 You should have an OpenAI-API key for freely using GPT and write your key in the file ```U-VAP/utils/utils_gpt.py```.
+You can adjust the prompt for GPT in there to get better generated answers.

 ## Running